-The typical image people have of Spain - the vibrant flamenco dancer in a bright-colored dress, singing in a white washed patio of a tiny village surrounded by a sea of olive fields under a crystal blue sky - no doubt comes from Andalucía.
-However, there is much, much more to this part of Spain.
-In addition, we'll explore serene garden palaces at the foot of snow-capped mountains, cool dense shaded pine forests, quiet trout river paths and magical buzzing cities... and yes, all under a crystal blue sky!
+The typical image people have of Spain - the vibrant flamenco dancer in a bright-colored dress, singing in a white washed patio of a tiny village surrounded by a sea of olive fields under a crystal blue sky - no doubt comes from Andalucia.
+However, there is much, much more to Andalucia!
+In addition, we'll explore serene garden palaces at the foot of snow-capped mountains, cool dense shaded pine forests, quiet trout river paths and magical buzzing cities all under a crystal blue sky!

 We meet in Córdoba and welcome you to your Fresco Tours Vacation.
 After a short orientation meeting, we take to the streets to see the one-time cultural capital of the Western World, Córdoba.
 Here our local guide will lead us through the fascinating Mezquita, started in the 8th-century.
 Its mesmerizing forest of pillars capped with horseshoe arches and its uniquely integrated 16th century Cathedral create an unforgettable contrast.

-La Subbética, the Heart of AndalucíaSleep: Granada / Walking: 12 KMs or 7 miles
+La Subbética, the Heart of AndalucíaSleep: Granada (B, L, D) / Walking: 12 KMs or 7 miles

 Today, we enter into the hills of the Subbética Natural Park south of Córdoba.
 Our day begins as we lace up our boots and walk through vast olive tree groves and into the picturesque village of Zuheros de la Sierra.
 Next, we stop at one of the finest olive oil manufacturers in Spain to learn about the process of extracting this liquid gold.
 Afterwards, We finish the day by shuttling to Granada, where Ferdinand and Isabella celebrated the completion of the Reconquista in 1492.

 Magical Granada and the AlhambraSleep: Granada(B, L, D)